Lynette Cisneros, LCMHC, LMHC

 See Treatment Approach for information on the other therapeutic orientations utilized.

 My style & intention through the therapeutic process is to collaborate in a respectful, compassionate, direct and non-judgmental manner.
 I work to appropriately join with my clients as they identify their personal goals that are both positive and attainable.
-I assist my clients in identifying which choices, thoughts & behaviors have served them well and which may need to be reframed, redirected or just released.

-I believe in validating, empowering, laughing with and when necessary challenging my clients as they increase their self awareness, take accountability for their choices & establish concrete changes.
 I strive to be welcoming & inclusive while providing a safe space for all my clients to openly be who they are.

 For a further glimpse into my style as a clinician come along.

-Specialized areas addressed in treatment may include: increasing self-awareness, identifying and maintaining healthy boundaries, identifying effective ways to cope, depression, anxiety, increasing self-worth, decreasing excessive people-pleasing tendencies, unresolved trauma, increasing self-care, decreasing thought spiraling, assertiveness, healthy & authentic communication, disentangling from toxic situations and/or relationships, setting & managing realistic expectations of self and others, recognizing and redirecting self-sabotaging tendencies, challenging faulty thinking patterns, reframing limiting self-talk, improving self-esteem, individual autonomy, grief & loss, life transitions, parent/child dynamics (through the lifespan), identifying ways to manage ADHD tendencies (i.e., procrastination, distractibility, time management, hyperfixation), identity exploration & development.
+Specialized areas addressed in treatment may include: increasing self-awareness, identifying and maintaining healthy boundaries, identifying effective ways to cope, depression, anxiety, increasing self-worth, decreasing excessive people-pleasing tendencies, unresolved trauma, increasing self-care, decreasing thought spiraling, assertiveness, healthy & authentic communication, disentangling from toxic situations and/or relationships, setting & managing realistic expectations of self and others, recognizing and redirecting self-sabotaging tendencies, motivation, challenging faulty thinking patterns, reframing limiting self-talk, improving self-esteem, individual autonomy, grief & loss, life transitions, parent/child dynamics (through the lifespan), identifying ways to manage ADHD tendencies (i.e., procrastination, distractibility, time management, hyperfixation), identity exploration & development.

 Further elaboration regarding specialties is provided at Treatment Areas.